 4 | Find a deal

 Gym and studio memberships can get pretty pricey, making it hard for some people to get a consistent workout routine going.
 Luckily, there are lots of free or donation options such as yoga in the park, running groups, hiking crews, etc. Find them online or ask around.
-You’ll feel great about getting in shape on a budget as well as making friends in the process!
+Also, tons of local studios offer intro promos for the first week or month of membership.
+Take advantage!
+You’ll feel great about getting in shape on a budget, as well as making friends in the process.

 5 | Get it done early